JustinMShea/wooldridge/README.md

 _**But wait...there's more!**_ Act now and you will receive the  [`wooldridge-vignette`](https://github.com/JustinMShea/wooldridge/tree/master/vignettes/wooldridge-vignette.pdf)!:sparkles: The vignette illustrates solutions to examples from the text computed with **R**, offering a relevant introduction to getting started with econometric modelling syntax.
 In addition, the vignette provides references to helpful Econometric resources, such as Florian Hess's *Using R for Introductory Econometrics*.

 While the course companion site also provides publicly available data sets for Eviews, Excel, MiniTab, and Stata commercial software, **R** is the open source option.
-Furthermore, using **R** while building a foundation in econometrics, can become the first step in a student's longer journey toward using the most innovative new methods in statistical computing and handling larger, more modern data sets.
+Furthermore, using **R** while building a foundation in econometrics, can become the first step in a student's longer journey toward using the most innovative new methods in statistical computing for handling larger, more modern data sets.

 **Note:** All data sets are from the 5th edition (Wooldridge 2013, `ISBN-13: 978-1-111-53104-1`), which is compatible with most other editions.